Hindley takes Tour de France lead as Pogacar suffers in Pyrenees

 "It has been a dream since I was six years old but I never thought I'd find myself in the yellow jersey," he said.

 "It was chaotic behind with different teams riding with various aims.
-I got the in and the lead so I'm delighted, it's going to be a crazy bike race."
+I got the win and the lead so I'm delighted, it's going to be a crazy bike race."

 Vingegaard's Jumbo-Visma stunned the UAE Team when Wout Van Aert dropped back from an early break and led Vingegaard uphill with an impressive 500m pull.